NatashaRy/house-price-predictor/README.md

 18. [**Acknowledgements**](#acknowledgements)

 ## Terminology
 This section provides definitions for key terms and concepts used throughout the project to ensure clarity and accessibility for all readers.

-- **CRISP-DM**: A standardized process model for data mining projects, consisting of six phases: Business Understanding, Data Understanding, Data Preparation, Modeling, Evaluation, and Deployment.
+- **CRISP-DM**: A structured process model for data mining projects, consisting of six phases: Business Understanding, Data Understanding, Data Preparation, Modeling, Evaluation, and Deployment.
 - **R² (R-squared)**: A statistical measure that represents the proportion of the variance for a dependent variable that's explained by an independent variable or variables in a regression model.
 Higher values indicate better model performance.
 - **MAE (Mean Absolute Error)**: A metric used to measure the average magnitude of errors in a set of predictions, without considering their direction.
 - **MSE (Mean Squared Error)**: A metric that measures the average squared difference between predicted and actual values.
 It penalizes larger errors more than smaller ones.